 Self-Supporting Degree Programs

+The Forensic Science Graduate Program is a self-supporting degree program.
 Self-supporting programs and students are not eligible to receive financial support from state funding sources.
-Forensic Science is a self-supporting program and as a self-supporting student, some student employment positions are not available to you; this is the case with most positions advertised in the Student Employment listing and most graduate academic student positions like teaching assistants, readers, and tutors.
 You may be eligible for some non-state funded Graduate Student Researcher (GSR) positions if you are a full-time student, and you should consult with your adviser about the availability of these paid positions.
 You are eligible to apply for and accept any campus position that is open to the public; this includes both permanent/long-term staff positions advertised by Human Resources.